itsee-birmingham/standalone_collation_editor/README.md

 ##### Optional changes

-  * extractWordsForHeader - also available in the project settings.
-This is used to extract the words for the header.
-This function was originally added so that special classes can be added to the words in the header of the collation editor if necessary and also to display additional uncollated text (ritual directions for MUYA for example) if required.
-The function will be given the list of tokens from the basetext of the data.
-It should return a list of words where each word is an array with two items, the first is the string representing the word (with any punctuation added into the string) and the second an optional class to be added to the word in the basetext which appears above the row of numbers.
-This can then be styled with css is required.
-If no class is required then the default can be used unless the word itself needs further manipulation.
-If you need to manipulate the word but do not need a class the second argument should be an empty string.
+  - A new ```extractWordsForHeader()``` function can be specified in either the services file or project settings.
+The default option maintains current behaviour so it is unlikely that this will be needed for any existing projects.
+It is used to change the way the text above the numbers appears in all stages of the collation editor.
+It can be useful to add css classes to these words if some of them need to be highlighted or to display other text which is present in the data but which is not collated.
+This was introduced for the MUYA project, the first case is used to identifier main text and commentary text the second is used to display the ritual direction text.

 ##### Changes to project settings

-  - rules classes specified in project settings should use the key ```ruleClasses``` not ```regularisation_classes```.
+  - rules classes specified in project settings should use the JSON key **ruleClasses** not ***regularisation_classes***.
 This bring them in line with the services equivalent.
 Both were supported for projects in earlier versions.

 * ensure that somewhere it is recorded how to specify functions such as sortWitnesses, prepareDisplay String etc in project settings (code for this has changed so essential it is done correctly now) include how to do it in services somewhere for good measure (might already be done)